Debugging Your Module

 Blish HUD indicates that it must be restarted in order to enable your module (Enable and Disable buttons are disabled).

-You are attempting to debug a module which is already in your modules folder.
-Remove your module from Blish HUD (either through the UI or manually at `%userprofile%\Documents\Guild Wars 2\addons\blishhud\modules`) and then attempt launching Blish HUD again using the `--module` parameter.
+You are attempting to debug a module that is already in your modules folder.
+Remove the module from Blish HUD (through the UI or manually at `%userprofile%\Documents\Guild Wars 2\addons\blishhud\modules`) and then launch Blish HUD again using the `--module` parameter.

-Alternatively, you can keep your regularly used Blish HUD profile seperate from your development environment by using the `--settings` parameter.
+You can also keep your regular Blish HUD profile separate from your development environment by using the `--settings` parameter.